All right, news roundup information overload hour.

 We're now hearing from Senator Ron Johnson, Senator Chuck Grassley, and Congressman Jim Jordan that numerous whistleblowers are coming forward with stories about abuse of power and corruption within the FBI and the Department of Justice.

-And this whole idea that Merrick Garland that we're going to trust his taint teams instead of appointing as he should have a special master is a joke and a charade.
+And this whole idea that Merrick Garland, that we're going to trust his taint teams instead of appointing, as he should have, a special master is a joke and a charade.

 So what's the point at this point?

-Uh then, of course, we have the obvious, and that is the dual system of justice in this country.
+Then, of course, we have the obvious, and that is the dual system of justice in this country.

 Just disappeared.

-Devices destroyed with hammers, sim cards removed from devices.
+Devices destroyed with hammers, SIM cards removed from devices.

-Uh that sounds like obstruction to me, but according to James Comey, no prosecutor would ever prosecute.
+That sounds like obstruction to me, but according to James Comey, no prosecutor would ever prosecute.

-Uh so now we're talking about a dual system of justice.
+So now we're talking about a dual system of justice.

-And now with this new guy, Tim Tebow getting walked out of the FBI apparently last Friday, according to Kerry Pickett, who joined us earlier.
+And now with this new guy, Tim Thibault, getting walked out of the FBI apparently last Friday, according to Kerry Pickett, who joined us earlier, now the question is, what other people are involved in politics?

 Yet we already know some of the contents point directly to specific crimes committed by Hunter Biden.